AlexKnyshov/alibaseq/README.md

 option `--lr` specifies local single best match check (prevents same part of the sample contig being extracted to multiple queries).
 When set to `range`, each region of the sample contig (after joining multiple hits) is allowed to be matched to only one query.
 When set to `actual`, individual hits are checked for the same condition prior to being joined together.
 Can be switched off by setting `none`. (default: range)

-option `--both-strands 1` treats different strands of the same contig region as potentially separate loci and not be removed by the local homology check. `--both-strands 0` allows only one best strand for each contig to be considered. (default: 1)
+option `--both-strands 1` treats different strands of the same contig region as potentially separate loci and not be removed by the local homology check. `--both-strands 0` allows only one best strand for each contig to be considered.
+Leaving the option set to 1 increases the chances of a single correct sequenced picked since the two strands would survive until the final supercontig filtering step.
+However, when `-c` is set such that multiple supercontigs to be extracted, it is advised to set `--both-strands` to 0 to avoid extracting the same sequence twice. (default: 1)

 option `--recip-ovlp` specifies max allowed hit/contig overlap on query for reciprocal check (both "local" and "global" checks), 0 or >= 1 in bp, or relative 0 < N < 1.
 If two hits/contigs overlap more than this amount, they are considered to be sufficiently overlapping to pick only one best out of the two. (default: 10)